 Photo-realism, as a technique, occupies a small corner in my toolkit.
 Because so many artists pursue it as their primary style, it is difficult to forge an original perspective within it.

-When I first started painting, I was more experimental with my materials.
-I used acrylic liberally, and even latex enamel house paint.
+I was more experimental with my materials in my early development.
+Acrylic was used liberally, and even latex enamel house paint.
 (Such is the constitution of a thriving but unprofessional art student.)
 “Archival” entered my vocabulary and work process during graduate school, for the benefit of theoretical collectors of my work.
-This painting, like other late Memphis paintings, was large.
+Red Rose, like other late Memphis paintings, was large.

 There is a self-absorbed tendency when one turns to figurative realism as a style.
 Like Rembrandt, I was my only available model; and also like Rembrandt, it was impossible to escape the allure of confession.

 This piece, and the one below, were inspired after works of classical music.
-Classical music was a major influence at this time.
+Classical music was a major influence during this time.

 Obviously, where one lifts anatomy from Victoria Secret catalogs, one is apt to get it right, although there are unintended Mannerist distortions in the figures’ elongated necks.